sony/nnabla/doc/python/tutorial/python_api.rst

 ``grad`` when it is not referenced by any subsequent computation.
 (More precisely speaking, it doesn't free memory actually.
 We use our memory pool engine by default to avoid memory alloc/free overhead).
-The unreferenced buffers can be re-used in subsequent computation.
+The unused buffers can be re-used in subsequent computation.
 See the document of ``Variable`` for more details.
 Note that the following ``loss.forward(clear_buffer=True)`` clears ``data`` of any intermediate variables.
 If you are interested in intermediate variables for some